Cucurbita: Ecology

+Cultivation

-History and domestication
+History

-The ancestral species of the genus Cucurbita were present in the Americas before the arrival of humans, and are native to the Americas.
-The likely center of origin is southern Mexico, spreading south through what is now known as Mesoamerica, on into South America, and north to what is now the southwestern United States.
-Evolutionarily speaking, the genus is relatively recent in origin, dating back only to the Holocene, whereas the family Cucurbitaceae, in the shape of seeds similar to Bryonia, dates to the Paleocene.
-Recent genomic studies support the idea that the Cucurbita genus underwent a whole-genome duplication event, increasing their number of chromosomes and accelerating the rate at which their genomes evolve compared to other cucurbits.
-No species within the genus is entirely genetically isolated.
-C. moschata can intercross with all the others, though the hybrid offspring may not themselves be fertile unless they become polyploid.
 The genus was part of the culture of almost every native peoples group from southern South America to southern Canada.
 Modern-day cultivated Cucurbita are not found in the wild.
 Genetic studies of the mitochondrial gene nad1 show there were at least six independent domestication events of Cucurbita separating domestic species from their wild ancestors.
 Species native to North America include C. digitata (calabazilla), and C. foetidissima (buffalo gourd), C. palmata (coyote melon), and C. pepo.
 Some species, such as C. digitata and C. ficifolia, are referred to as gourds.
 Gourds, also called bottle-gourds, which are used as utensils or vessels, belong to the genus Lagenaria and are native to Africa.
 Lagenaria are in the same family and subfamily as Cucurbita but in a different tribe.